russ3llc/legoify/README.md

 ## Acknowledgments

 * [Pyxelate](https://github.com/sedthh//tree/master/pyxelate) - This open source project is what does most of the heavy lifting (doing the actual pixelation) in this project.
+* The album art in this Read Me is from Vampire Weekend's 2019 album "Father of the Bride" and is property of Columbia Records/SONY Music.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>